polkadot-js/api/packages/types-support/src/metadata/README.md

 $ ./target/release/chain-spec-generator polkadot-dev > polkadotDevChainSpec.json
 ```

-Note: For kusama just change the `polkadotDevChainSpec.json` to `kusamaDevChainSpec.json`.
+- For kusama just change the `polkadotDevChainSpec.json` to `kusamaDevChainSpec.json`.
+- When you have the `polkadot-sdk` cloned, make sure to copy the chainspec from the `runtimes` repository to `polkadot-sdk` repository.

 Clone the [polkadot-sdk](https://github.com/paritytech/polkadot-sdk) repository, checkout the most recent releases tag and from the ROOT run: